Denis-REMACLE/ERPs/README.md

 # ERPs
-ERPs is a simple ERP solution we made @ESGI
+ERPS is an ERgonmical PokedecS we made @ESGI